begginer-art/Cafe-Sales-Data-Cleaning-Exploratory-Data-Analysis/README.md

 | `payment_method`   | Payment method used                      |
 | `order_type`       | Dine In, Take Away, or Online Order      |

-## **Analysis Scope**

-Although the cleaned dataset contains 10,000 transactions, all revenue and quantity analyses were performed using 9,657 transactions.

-The remaining 343 transactions (3.43%) were excluded because the three key analytical fields (`qty`, `price`and `total_spent`) could not be reliably reconstructed and therefore remained `NULL`.

-Rather than imputing unsupported values or removing the records during cleaning, these transactions were preserved in the dataset but excluded only from analyses requiring sales metrics.

-This approach maintains data integrity while ensuring that reported business metrics are based only on complete and reliable transaction data.

 ## Data Cleaning
 Every recovery rule was validated before updates were applied.